-Initiating Gateway processes Registry Stored Query by patient id request - The Initiating Gateway receives a Registry Stored Query by patient id and must determine
+Initiating Gateway processes Registry Stored Query by patient id request - The Initiating Gateway receives a Registry Stored Query by patient id and must determine profiles (e.g., XCPD, PIX/PDQ), future profiles or configuration mechanisms is possible.
+Please refer to ITI TF-2x: E.7 XCA and Patient Identification Management for possible use of existing ITI PIX and PDQ Profiles.

 - a) Which Responding Gateways this request should be sent to - b) What patient id to use in the Cross Gateway Queries.
 Detailed specification of these steps is not in the intended scope of this profile.
-Combination of this profile with other existing profiles (e.g., XCPD, PIX/PDQ), future profiles or configuration mechanisms is possible.
+Combination of this profile with other existing